Mars: War Logs on Steam - User reviews, Price & Information

 Released on April 26th 2013 is available only on Windows in 8 languages: English, German, French, Italian, Spanish - Spain, Portuguese - Brazil, Russian and Traditional Chinese.

-The game is currently priced at 0.99€ on Steam and has a 80% discount.
+The game is currently priced at 0.99€ on Steam with a 80% discount.

 The Steam community has classified Mars: War Logs into these genres: